Whether you’re new to fencing or just wanting to read more about it, here is a list of important links:

 United States Fencing Association, the governing body of fencing in the country.

-NEUSFA, website of the New England Division of the U.S. Fencing Association.
+Visit the new website of NEUSFA, New England Division of the U.S. Fencing Association.

 Askfred.net, the tournaments registration and results official website, standing for: Fencing Results and Events Database.